RADESH626/black-noise-nextjs/memory-bank/progress.md

     -   **Correction:** Modified `src/app/acciones/CartActions.js` to ensure that `updateCartItemQuantity` returns the fully populated cart data, including all design details, after a quantity update.
 -   **Quantity 0 does not remove item from UI:** When a user set the quantity of an item to 0, the item remained in the UI with a quantity of 0 instead of being removed.
     -   **Correction:** Modified `src/components/common/CartComponent.jsx` to filter out items from the `cartItems` state when their `newQuantity` is 0, ensuring immediate UI removal.
+    -   **Correction:** Modified `src/components/common/CartComponent.jsx` to filter out items from the `cartItems` state when their `newQuantity` is 0, ensuring immediate UI removal.
 -   **Implemented Optimistic Updates and Debouncing for Cart Actions:** Refactored `handleAddItem`, `handleRemoveItem`, and `handleClearCart` in `src/components/common/CartComponent.jsx` to:
     *   Perform immediate optimistic UI updates on user action.
     *   Use separate `useRef` debouncers for each action to delay server synchronization calls (`addDesignToCart`, `removeDesignFromCart`, `clearUserCart`) by 1000ms.
     *   Implement rollback logic to revert client-side state if the server update fails.
-    *   Adjusted the debounce time for `handleUpdateQuantity` to 1000ms for consistency.
+    *   Adjusted the debounce time for `handleUpdateQuantity` to 000ms for consistency.
 -   **Refactored Catalog Page for Optimistic Add to Cart:** Applied the optimistic update and debounced synchronization pattern to `src/app/catalogo/page.jsx`.
 The `handleAddItemToCart` function now:
     *   Optimistically adds the design to the cart state immediately.
     *   Uses `useRef` and `setTimeout` to debounce the `addDesignToCart` server action.